oaydas/ICU-Mortality-Risk-Predictive-Modeling/README.md

 This project implements predictive modeling techniques to estimate **ICU patient mortality risk** using structured clinical data.
 The goal is to build, evaluate, and compare linear classification models that can identify high-risk patients based on observed features, with an emphasis on sound model selection, regularization, and performance evaluation.

-The project was developed in the context of **EECS 445: Introduction to Machine Learning (University of Michigan)** and follows a rigorous experimental pipeline including feature preprocessing, model training, cross-validation, and metric-based evaluation.

 ---

 ## Models Used